moneycle/moneycle.github.io/_posts/2015-03-27-how-to-take-early-ira-withdrawals-without-penalty.markdown

 like a traditional 401k or IRA.
 If you are younger than 59.5 years old, then how do you withdraw your funds without penalty?

-Three possible choices for withdrawing your money without penalty are:
+Here are three possible choices for withdrawing your money without penalty:

   * Roth Ladder - a Roth ladder is where you convert your traditional IRA funds to Roth then withdraw them 5 years later.
   * Annuities - traditional IRA funds can be used to purchase a single premium immediate annuity
-  * Substantially Equal Period Payments (SEPP) - also referred to as 72(t) which which is the section of the tax code that allows this withdrawal.
+  * Substantially Equal Period Payments (SEPP) - also referred to as 72(t) which is the section of the tax code that allows this withdrawal.

 ## Why SEPP?